aichemydev/testgold/docs/introduction.rst

 Presentation
 ------------

 TestGold is a solution that heals your selenium tests and ensures they will work continue to work even after your application software changes.

-Its for selenium coders who want to keep using Selenium while enjoying AI based healing, stability, and easy test augmentation.
+It's for selenium coders who want to keep using Selenium while enjoying AI based healing, stability, and easy test augmentation.
 It will reduce costs and risks by easily ensuring the health and auto-maintenance of your selenium tests.
 TestGold is the only automation solution of its kind that auto-completes your tests.

 Features